microsoft/Deep3DFaceReconstruction/readme.md

 ### Data pre-processing ###
 1. To train our model with custom images，5 facial landmarks of each image are needed in advance for an image pre-alignment process.
 We recommend using [dlib](http://dlib.net/) or [MTCNN](https://github.com/ipazc/mtcnn).
 Use these public face detectors to get 5 landmarks, and save all images and corresponding landmarks in <raw_img_path>.
 Note that an image and its detected landmark file should have same name.
-2. Align images and generate 68 landmarks as well as skin mask for training:
+2. Align images and generate 68 landmarks as well as skin masks for training:

 ```
 # Run following command for data pre-processing.
 By default, the code uses example images in ./input and saves the processed data in ./processed_data